linbox-team/fflas-ffpack/README.md

 - `--with-blas-libs=<libs>` : to specify the arguments for the linker to find the BLAS
 - `--enable-optimization` : to run configure-time optimizations

+Type `./configure --help` to list all options available.
+Note that `givaro` is automatically detected by pkg-config, so you no longer need to pass a `--with-givaro=..` option.
+You may need to set the `PKG_CONFIG_PATH` environment variable to `<givaro-prefix>/lib/pkgconfig` if you have installed it in a non standard directory.

 For example on a x86_64 architecture:
 - Using OpenBLAS in Fedora:
  - install the package `openblas-devel.x86_64`,